 It is produced with the tenants on the Tenant Participation Working Group.

 The newsletter gives up-to-date information and news relevant to our tenants.
-It is also produced in CD form for tenants with sensory impairments or other difficulties with reading.
-Please contact us if you want a copy of the newsletter on CD.
 We can also produce copies of the newsletter in community languages.
+To request this, you can contact the Tenant Participation Team.

 Tenant Participation Working Group